Last updated on August 25th, 2023.

 What Makes a Pose "An Inversion" in Yoga?

 Once you master the inversion, you’ll get to apply it to your current routine and explore the boundless possibilities in which you can use it.
-An inversion is versatile enough to find a place with even the most experienced practitioners, as research has found that people who practice yoga are more often healthier than those who don’t.
+An inversion is versatile enough to find a place with even the most experienced practitioners, as research has found that people who practice yoga are often healthier than those who don’t.

 What's an Example of a Yoga Pose That's an Inversion?

-Some familiar yoga poses that are inversions are;
+Some familiar yoga poses that are inversions are:

 As you can see, an inversion is a broad category that can come in many forms and suit many different skill sets.
 Performing inversions can be beneficial, but make sure you’re taking care to avoid unnecessary risks of injury, especially for more complex techniques.